 50-50 parenting time is a reality to some judges in Illinois.
 They begin their analysis with “let’s give each parent 50/50 time and then review the factors to determine if that should not be the case.”
-Although 50-50 parenting time is often requested and often granted, it is inconsistent with the current law’s emphasis on the best interests of children.
+Although 50-50 parenting time is often requested and often granted, it is inconsistent with the current law’s emphasis on the best interests of the children.

 Table of Contents

-Illinois 50-50 Parenting Time Request Shifts the Focus Away from the Best Interest of the Child
+Illinois’ 50-50 Parenting Time Request Shifts the Focus Away from the Best Interest of the Child

 Parents requesting equal 50-50 parenting time shifts the focus from the best interest of the children to the parents.
 They are asking the court to determine what is in the parent’s best interest and not so much focus on what is in the best interest of the children or family.
 Our current law very clearly and equitably allocates parenting time while protecting the best interests of children.
 An equal 50/50 or “one-size-fits-all approach” to parenting time is not always practical but sometimes is the best for our clients.

 Anderson & Boback has successfully argued that 50-50 parenting time is simply not practical and works to show the court that it is important to focus on the specific circumstances of an individual family and not put the best interest of the children on the back burner.
-As experienced divorce lawyers we’ve also successfully argued that equal parenting time is the best solution for a family when each parent needs an adequate amount of time to parent the child and not be seen as the visiting parent.
+As experienced Chicago divorce attorneys, we’ve also successfully argued that equal parenting time is the best solution for a family when each parent needs an adequate amount of time to parent the child and not be seen as the visiting parent.
 No parent wants to simply visit their child, they want to take an active role in parenting their child.
 This can be accomplished with 50/50 parenting time.

 How Equal Parenting Time Works